General Housing and Residence Hall Questions

 Room-Specific Furnishings & Regulations

-Nails, screws and many adhesives (e.g., double-stick tape, carpet tape) are damaging to the walls and floors.
+Nails, screws, LED strips and many adhesives (e.g., double-stick tape, carpet tape) are damaging to the walls and floors.
 We ask that you use only removable, non-damaging adhesives (e.g., 3M Command) for attaching items to the walls and doors.
 Painting and wallpapering (including wallpaper borders) are not allowed.

 For safety reasons, all such bed raisers are not to be used in the residence halls.
 Some residence halls are equipped with self-lofting beds and others are not.
-All residence hall beds can be bunked.
+Some beds can be bunked but check with the resident director of you hall first.

 All residence hall beds are extra-long twin mattresses, which are 80”.
 A limited number of 90” mattresses are available upon need and request.